hboetes/sshd_blacklist/README.md

 - nftables:    latest linux firewall system, much nicer than iptables.
 - logrotate:
 - systemd:
-- geoclue2: look up the country of origin of an IP.
+- geoiplookup: look up the country of origin of an IP.
 - zsh:         the shell I prefer to work with.
 - ulogd:       logs all firewall activity to a proper logfile, instead of to the dmesg, this package is not in the default install, so use my copr, see below